 Furnishings, wall treatments and equipment in the common areas such as study lounges, corridors and storage rooms are for the use of all residents.
 Residents assume collective responsibility for damage to common areas unless individual responsibility can be assigned.
-Residents should provide any knowledge they have regarding damages or theft to avoid the collective charges.
+Residents should provide any knowledge they have regarding damages, cleanliness or theft to avoid the collective charges.
 Individual halls may enact further common-area damage guidelines.
 The removal of any of these items deprives others of their use and will be considered theft and treated as such.
+Residents are responsible for cleanliness of the area and must clean up after themselves.